-Pro forma as adjusted net tangible book value is our pro forma net tangible book value, plus the effect of the sale of 5,750,000 shares of our common stock in this offering at the initial public offering price of \$20.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$146.6 million, or \$4.00 per share.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$2.66 per share to our existing stockholders, and an immediate dilution of \$16.00 per share to new investors participating in this offering.
+Pro forma as adjusted net tangible book value is our pro forma net tangible book value, plus the effect of the sale of 5,750,000 shares of our common stock in this offering at an assumed initial public offering price of \$19.50 per share (the midpoint of the range set forth on the cover of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$143.9 million, or \$3.93 per share.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$2.59 per share to our existing stockholders, and an immediate dilution of \$15.57 per share to new investors participating in this offering.
 We determine this dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that an investor participating in this offering paid for a share of common stock.